Citroën 2CV: World War II

 The development and production of what was to become the 2CV was also delayed by the incoming 1944 Socialist French government, after the liberation by the Allies from the Germans.
 The five-year "Plan Pons" to ration car production and husband scarce resources, named after economist and former French motor industry executive Paul-Marie Pons, only allowed Citroën the upper middle range of the car market, with the Traction Avant.
 The French government allocated the economy car market, US Marshall Plan aid, US production equipment and supplies of steel, to newly nationalised Renault to produce its Renault 4CV.
 The "Plan Pons" came to an end in 1949.
 Postwar French roads were very different from pre-war ones.
 Horse-drawn vehicles had re-appeared in large numbers.
-The few internal combustion-engined vehicles present often ran on town gas stored in gasbags on roofs or wood/charcoal gas from gasifiers on trailers.
+The few internal-combustion–engined vehicles present often ran on town gas stored in gasbags on roofs or wood/charcoal gas from gasifiers on trailers.
 Only 100,000 of the two million pre-war cars were still on the road.
 The time was known as "Les années grises" or "the grey years" in France.

 Development

 Citroën unveiled the car at the Paris Salon on 7 October 1948.
 The car on display was nearly identical to the 2CV type A that would be sold the next year, but it lacked an electric starter, the addition of which was decided the day before the opening of the Salon, replacing the pull cord starter.
 The canvas roof could be rolled completely open.
-The Type A had one stop light, and was only available in grey.
+The Type A had one stop light, and was available only in grey.
 The fuel level was checked with a dipstick/measuring rod, and the speedometer was attached to the windscreen pillar.
 The only other instrument was an ammeter.